 Most third-party logistics providers don’t believe they’re prepared to handle the increasingly tight labor market and the possibility of a shortage within the next few years.
 Efficiency in every step of the shipping process has quickly become extremely important and will be essential in handling these new challenges.

-Employee Training and Loading Best Practices
+Employee Training, Warehouse Strategies and Freight Loading and Unloading Best Practices

 Start by ensuring that employees have the training they need to load and unload trailers efficiently.

 Be aware of common mistakes that can cause inefficiencies in the loading and unloading process — primarily, wasted space in the trailer, inefficient loading practices and nonergonomic movements.
 Ensure workers lift with the legs and keep items close to the body.
 They shouldn’t lift anything heavier than 50 pounds by themselves or without the right equipment.

 For warehouse loading and unloading procedures , minimize travel wherever possible.
 Strategies like cross-docking can ensure forklifts and employees are spending the least amount of time traveling through the warehouse as possible.
 Cross-docking allows employees to be available to load and unload trailers as they arrive.

 Loading Dock Management System: Load Testing and Monitoring